A586-T/oofpp_habits_project/README.md

 From the project root directory:

-run
+run:

-  python -m habits.cli
+  - python -m habits.cli

 ## CLI

 The CLI allows you to:

-list habits
+- list habits

-filter by daily or weekly periodicity
+- filter by daily or weekly periodicity

-create habits
+- create habits

-delete habits
+- delete habits

-check off habits
+- check off habits

-view longest streaks
+- view longest streaks

 If the database is empty, the application seeds:

-five predefined habits
+- five predefined habits

-four weeks of sample check offs
+- four weeks of sample check offs

 ## Running Tests
 Run all tests with: